kritik-Verma/youtube-search/README.md

 # youtube-search

-This is a command line interface to query on YOUTUBE
+This is a functuin to query on YOUTUBE

 Make sure that you have Node.js on your machines